HISTORY OF THE MINISTRY

 The Car Ministry insists that the donated vehicles must run well and pass Virginia safety and emission tests before they are given to the needy.
-Vast majority of charitable organizations simply pass them through or sell them without repair, a disservice to needy people who cannot afford to pay for immediate car problems.
+Vast majority of charitable organizations simply pass vehicles through or sell them without repair, a disservice to needy people who cannot afford to pay for immediate car problems.
 Repair work has been done by a number of local shops over the years.

 People are referred to the Car Ministry by social workers and pastors.
-Once given a vehicle people have the opportunity to get to work and take care of family needs.
-Between 50 and 150 vehicles are given each year depending on the number donated.
+Once given a vehicle, people have the opportunity to get to work and take care of family needs.
+Between 50 and 90 vehicles are given each year depending on the number donated.
 There are many more applicants than available vehicles.

 Local churches, from many denominations, are regular financial supporters of the car charity.
 Individuals also give financial support.
-Finances continue to be a serious challenge.
 Funds are needed to make repairs and ensure the cars are in reliable condition before being given to needy families.

 ABOUT THE FOUNDER

-During the period from 1969 to February 2009, Roger owned and operated a small car business, first as a part-time work of representing Avanti Motor Corporation, a producer of limited-production custom cars, and later as an automobile dealer in Northern Virginia.
-In this capacity, he has managed new and used car sales and services for over thirty years.
-He has recently reopened a sales office in Falls Church, Virginia in order to facilitate this ministry.
-He has also served as Vice President and President of Region 4 of the Virginia Independent Automobile Dealers Association and has received the Quality Dealer Award for that Region.
+Roger Penn founded The Car Ministry in 1984.
+From 1969 to 2009, Roger owned and operated a small car business, representing Avanti Motor Corporation, a producer of limited-production custom cars, and later as an automobile dealer in Northern Virginia.
+In this capacity, he managed new and used car sales and services for over thirty years.
+He opened a sales office in Falls Church, Virginia to facilitate the work of this ministry.
+He also served as Vice President and President of Region 4 of the Virginia Independent Automobile Dealers Association and received the Quality Dealer Award for that

-Because of his interest in the car business and his concern for the poor and needy he was led into forming the 2C8 Corporation (Car Ministry) and has served as President and Director of the ministry from 1984 to 2014.
+Because of his experience in the car business and his concern for the poor and needy, Roger was led into forming The Car Ministry and served as President and Director of the ministry from 1984 to 2014.
 Roger passed away in 2021.
 He is survived by his wife Melanie and two daughters Leslie and Melanie.